-From the Hills to the Streets to the Table: Civil Resistance and Peacebuilding in the Transformation of Nepal’s Maoist Conflict
+From the Hills to the Streets to the Table: Civil Resistance and Peacebuilding in the Nepal

 From 1996 until 2006 Nepal experienced a civil war that resulted in an estimated 17,000 casualties.
 Remarkably, the conflict ended when the Maoist insurgents forged an agreement with the country’s political parties to jointly launch a civil resistance campaign to oust the King.
 The civil resistance campaign succeeded in overthrowing the King, the former rebels have been integrated into normal democratic politics—even holding the premiership on multiple occasions—and Nepal has not seen a reversion to large-scale violence.
 However, many of the social tensions that initiated the conflict still have not been resolved.
 Protests are a regular occurrence and there has been a proliferation of armed groups in Nepal’s southern plains and Western hills.
 What caused the Maoists to take arms?
 How were they convinced to transition to civil resistance?
 What accounts for the success and failures of the subsequent peace process?

 We attempt to analyze these questions by utilizing the framework developed by Veronique Dudouet in her 2017 ICNC Special Report, Powering to Peace: Integrating Civil Resistance and Peacebuilding Strategies.
 We trace the development of conflict from a period of latent conflict with high levels of horizontal inequalities and structural violence to an outbreak of overt, but initially violent conflict.
 We then illustrate how a transition from civil war to civil resistance was made possible and led to a successful conflict settlement.
 However, flaws in the conflict settlement process have produced a turbulent post-settlement process, one that falls short of the goals of reconciliation, transitional justice, and sustainable peace.